Congestion pricing: Brazil

+Thailand

+In October 2024, Thailand's Ministry of Transport announced plans for a 40-50 Baht congestion charge for motorists who enter streets in inner Bangkok.
+The funds would be used to subsidize a 20 Baht fare for all railway lines in Greater Bangkok.
+The plans were supported by Governor of Bangkok Chadchart Sittipunt, who advocated for an expansion of Bangkok's transit network, including electric train and bus service along with pedestrian infrastructure.

 Urban corridors and toll rings

 Congestion pricing has also been implemented in urban freeways.
-Between 2004 and 2005, Santiago de Chile implemented the first 100% non-stop urban toll for a freeway passing through a downtown area, charging by the distance traveled.
+Between 2004 and 2005, Santiago implemented the first 100% non-stop urban toll for a freeway passing through a downtown area, charging by the distance traveled.
 Congestion pricing has been used since 2007 during rush hours in order to maintain reasonable speeds within the city core.